Neuroplant-Resources/Neuroplant-OWL/README.md

 * Unblinding data
 * Data visualization

-#### Single Image Processing
+#### Image analysis

-1. Metadata: There are text fields to enter some of metadata to be included in the results that are returned to the user.
-These text fields are ...not mandatory...
+1. Image Folder: The user is required to choose a folder containing the images they want to analyze.
+Click 'Browse' and select the desired folder.
+The code will detect and analyze all files ending in .tif or .tiff that are contained in the choosen folder
+1. Metadata file: the user is able to connect an assay's metadata to the images being analyzed.
+Connecting the metadata will populate the summary of the results with the conditions for each of the wells of each assay plate. *The user is required to use the metadata template to ensure that the accurate transfer of data.*
 1. Results Folder: The user is required to choose a folder to store the analysis results in.
-Click the 'Browse' button and navigate to the desired folder. ...The user should not store the results in the repository folder...
-1. Image File: The user is required to choose an image file to analyze.
-Click 'Browse' and select the desired image file.
-1. Click 'Analyze'
-1. The results will be stored as a .csv file in the folder chosen and will be named with the title of the image file selected: Choosen_image.csv

-#### Batch Image Processing
-1. Results Folder: The user is required to choose a folder to store the analysis results in.
 Click the 'Browse' button and navigate to the desired folder.
-1. Image Folder: The user is required to choose a folder containing images to analyze.
-Click 'Browse' and select the desired folder.
-The code will detect and analyze all files ending in .tif
 1. Click 'Analyze'